noop-inc/noop-sample-app-covid-19-mobility/README.md

 ## What is Noop?

 Noop is a platform which makes it easy to develop, build, run, and deploy your applications.
-In essence, Noop streamlines setting up and maintaining a cloud-based infrastructure for hosting your application.
+In essence, Noop streamlines setting up and maintaining a cloud-based infrastructure for hosting your applications.
 All you need to do is provide a Noopfile(s) to explain the configuration of your application, and Noop will take care of the rest.

 Noop currently provides two distinct runtime environments, Noop Desktop and Noop Cloud.
 Noop Desktop helps facilitate local development of Noop project, while Noop Cloud is a platform to run Noop applications in the cloud.